GW250114 reveals black hole horizon signatures: measurement of horizon properties in GW250114

 The 90\% credible posteriors for the average frequency and damping rate inferred from GW250114 are shown in Fig.~\ref{fig:f_tau_fit}, for various starting times $\tstart \in [-9,-3]\Mfdet$.
 As noted in Fig.~\ref{fig:theoretical_comparison_7m}, the interval $\tstart \gtrsim -7\Mfdet$ corresponds to the regime where the analytic model closely matches the NRSur7dq4 waveform and the direct wave dominates the quasinormal-mode-removed signal.
-We extend the analysis slightly to earlier times ($\tstart \in [-9, -7]\Mfdet$) to explore a possible transition from the inspiral regime to the onset of the direct-wave signal\footnote{The onset of the direct wave is not sharply defined.
-Its regime may extend to earlier times if nonlinear effects are included or near-horizon approximations are relaxed.
-In this sense, the boundary between the late inspiral and the direct wave can become blurred.}, though we caution that fits in this early-time region should not be interpreted as a search for the direct wave.
+We extend the analysis slightly to earlier times ($\tstart \in [-9, -7]\Mfdet$) to explore a possible transition from the inspiral regime to the onset of the direct-wave signal,\footnote{The onset of the direct wave emission is not sharply defined.
+Relaxing the near-horizon approximation or including nonlinear effects may extend the validity of Eq.~\eqref{eq:analytic} to earlier times; see discussions around Eq.~\eqref{eq:analytic}.} though we caution that fits in this early-time region should not be interpreted as a search for the direct wave.
 As a reference, we also fit the same damped sinusoid template to the direct-wave component in the NRSur7dq4 waveform (i.e., the residual cycles shown in the black curve of Fig.~\ref{fig:theoretical_comparison_7m}).
 The resulting best-fit values are marked by the plus signs in Fig.~\ref{fig:f_tau_fit}.
 The strong agreement between these fits and the posterior derived from GW250114 data supports the interpretation that our analysis is indeed capturing the genuine direct-wave signal.